Lille Strandstræde 18: Heyman and the new building

 The present building on the site was constructed in 1833-34 for merchant Wulff Philip Heyman (1794–1866) and Sophie Abrahamson.
 The large property No. 66 was in 1852 divided into the two separate properties No. 55 A (now Lille Strandstræde 18) and No. 66 B (now Nyhavn 31).

+The two side wings and the rear wing were fully occupied when the 1834 census took place.
+These three buildings were home to a total of 95 residents in 22 households at the 1834 census.
+Niels Hansen, a master turner, resided on the ground floor of the side wing with his wife Eline Kirstine Lundsteen, their four children (aged two to 11), an apprentice and a maid.
+Charlothe Nielsen, a widow laundry woman, resided on the ground floor of the side wing with her two children (aged two and three) and a 33-year-old unmarried woman (needlework) with a one-year-old son.
+Martin Halberg, a master painter, resided on the first floor of the side wing with his wife Christiane Broslius and their three children (aged six to 13).
+Thor Hoff, a master tailor, resided on the first floor of the side wing with his wife Sahra Wandstrøm and their two children (aged 11 and 13).
+Julius Nielsen, a cooper, resided on the second floor of the side wing with his wife Walborg Christensen.
+Lars Lynge, another cooper (widower), resided on the second floor of the side wing with his three children (aged four to 14).

 The large complex of buildings was home to a total of 126 residents at the time of the 1840 census.
 The number of residents had by 1845 declined to 96.

 In 1852 a section of the property was transferred to No. 68 B (Nyhavn 31, then No. 66 B & 68 B).

+Later history

+J. J. Kastrup, a manufacturer of weights, was based in the building the early 1870s.
 The writer Arthur Abrahams (1836-1905) resided on the first floor from 1891 until his death.